TopHillRobotics/quadruped-robot-docs/docs/source/index.rst

-The Open Source Quadruped-Robot
-@The TopHill Robotics
+The Open Source Quadruped-Robot @The TopHill Robotics
 ===========================================

-Robot Motion and Vision Laboratory at East China Normal University
+This project is developed by Robot Motion and Vision Laboratory at East China Normal University
 Contact: tophill.robotics@gmail.com